syncfusion-content/wpf-docs/wpf/Syntax-Editor/Basic-Editing/Status-Bar-Support.md

 ## Customization of status bar

-The status bar can be customized by opening context menu on right clicking the designer XAML file and in that click **Edit Template** then click **Edit a Copy...**.
-The new dialog will be shown then in that choose the options enabled in combo box **EditControl: Edit1**  which adds the Edit Control template to the current edit control class.
+The status bar can be customized by opening context menu on right clicking the Edit Control in designer page.
+In that select **Edit Template** and then click **Edit a Copy...**.
+A new dialog will be shown in that choose the options enabled in combo box **EditControl: Edit1** which adds the Edit Control template to the current Edit Control class.

-Then user can able to add custom controls such as Progress Bar or TextBox as needed to be displayed in that Status Bar by modifying the default template in it.
+Then user can able to add custom controls such as Progress Bar, TextBox, etc… as needed to be displayed in that status bar by modifying the default template in it.
+The following screenshots illustrate how to do the same thing step-by-step.

-The following Screenshots shows how the Status Bar in Edit Control template can be modified and displayed.
-In this, the Progress Bar and TextBox is added by editing the template of Edit Control,

 ![Status Bar](Status-Bar_images/StatusBar_Template.png)